Revision of the animal welfare legislation - European Commission

 Revision of the animal welfare legislation

 The Farm to Fork Strategy adopted by the Commission on 20 May 2020 announced that the Commission will revise the animal welfare legislation to align it with the latest scientific evidence.
-In addition, the revision will broaden its scope, make its enforcement easier and ultimately ensure a higher level of animal welfare.

-The Commission's preparatory work aims to revise the following pieces of legislation: the Directive on the protection of animals kept for farming purposes, four Directives laying down minimum standards for the protection of laying hens, broilers, pigs and calves; and the Regulations on the protection of animals during transport and at the time of killing.
-In addition, the Commission's preparatory work aims to prepare a proposal of new legislation on animal welfare labelling.
+The Commission's preparatory work aims to revise the following pieces of legislation: the Directive on the protection of animals kept for farming purposes, four Directives laying down minimum standards for the protection of laying hens, broilers, pigs and calves; and the Regulations on the protection of animals during transport and at the time of killing

-In view of this revision, the Commission is working on an Impact Assessment, whose objective was to assess the economic, social and environmental impact of the envisaged changes to the EU animal welfare legislation.
+In view of this revision, the Commission is working on an Impact Assessment, whose objective is to assess the economic, social and environmental impact of the envisaged changes to the EU animal welfare legislation.

 Since it was the most advanced, on 7 December 2023, the Commission adopted the proposal of revision of the Regulation on the protection of animals during transport.
 In addition, it adopted a proposal for a new Regulation on the welfare of dogs and cats and their traceability.

-The proposed measures on transport will improve the wellbeing of the 1.6 billion animals transported across borders in the EU and from the EU each year.
 The new rules on the welfare of dogs and cats and their traceability will establish, for the first time ever, uniform EU standards for the breeding, housing, handling, and reproduction of dogs and cats in breeding establishments, pet shops and shelters transport.
 It will also reinforce existing provisions on the traceability of dogs and cats supplied in the EU rules to combat illegal trafficking.
-The two legislative proposals will now be submitted to the European Parliament and the Council for agreement.

 Related links

-4 OCTOBER 2022
+• 4 OCTOBER 2022

 Executive Summary - Staff Working Document (2022)329

-5 OCTOBER 2022
+• 5 OCTOBER 2022

 Staff Working Document (2022)328

-9 JANUARY 2023
+• 9 JANUARY 2023

 Inception Impact Assessments - Revision of the EU legislation on animal welfare